Alvinagustus/gensyn/CODEASSIST-GUIDE.md

-If you already install the dependencies on RL-SWARM guide you can continue here, if you havent please visit the RL-SWARM guide first and install it
+If you already install the dependencies on RL-SWARM guide you can continue here, if you havent please visit the RL-SWARM guide first (see readme.md) and install it

 ## CODEASSIST